×

 3. Passing Off Work

 There’s nothing wrong with delegating, but don’t expect to make friends if you always pass the buck.
-Team-building goes out the window when your colleagues only expect paperwork as soon as they see you.
+People can sniff out a lazy employee pretty quickly, and team-building goes out the window when your colleagues only expect paperwork as soon as they see you.

 Advertisement